Congratulations, so you’ve decided to invest your money instead of letting it sit idle in a savings bank account 😎

 5. Monitor investments regularly, re-balance as needed

 One of the key things to remember is – there is no “fill it, shut it, forget it” kind of approach when it comes to investing.
-You have to monitor and tweak the allocation mix on an ongoing basis, based on changes in your income, investment horizon, the economy, or even a change in your goal itself.
+You have to monitor and tweak the asset allocation mix on an ongoing basis, based on changes in your income, investment horizon, the economy, or even a change in your goal itself.

 Re-balancing means bringing your portfolio back to your original asset allocation mix so any asset class does not have a larger share than intended.
 Once you’ve decided on your portfolio, checking on it once every 6 months to a year is usually enough.